Featured Post

 More generally:

 Encourage students to write poems, stories, songs, short plays, or debates about any physics topic or issue that is physics related!
 It is a wonderful way to build up writing and creative skills, in addition to new ways of learning the topic.
 Often, students better remember and learn a topic than through traditional methods, such as when a catchy song is better remembered than paragraphs from a textbook.
+Also, there are over one hundred 'how to' physics videos for students and teachers to use for solving a variety of physics problems in mechanics and electricity & magnetism.

 No comments: